Global training solutions for engineers creating the world's electronics

 • Use static_cast for ordinary type conversions.

-• Use reinterpret_cast for low-level reinterpretation of bit patterns.
+• Use reinterpret_cast for a low-level reinterpretation of bit patterns.
 Use with extreme caution.
 This type of casting is often non-portable due to endianess issues.

 • Use const_cast for casting away const/volatile.
 Avoid this unless you are stuck using a const-incorrect API.

-• Use conversion operators (e.g. operator int()) or constructors (e.g. T2(T1)) when possible, but be sure they are conversions and not devolved C-style casts.
+• Use conversion operators (e.g., operator int()) or constructors (e.g., T2(T1)) when possible, but be sure they are conversions and not devolved C-style casts.

 • Don’t ever use C-style casts!